How long does it take to recover from stroke?

-After 3 months of rehabilitation, the brain’s plasticity starts to slow down.
+After the first 3 months of stroke recovery, the brain’s plasticity starts to slow down.

 As a result, your improvements may slow down as well.
 This is called the plateau effect after stroke – and you can overcome the slow-down by adding variety to your rehabilitation regimen.

 This is NOT a sign that recovery is over.
 Rather, it simply means that you need to spice up your physical therapy regimen at home.